DeepPandya98/BusAvailabilityTracker/README.md

 # BusAvailabilityTracker

 ## Description
 Simple script created to track availability of bus tickets for McHacks 2019.
-The script checks "bus.mchacks.ca" every 5 minutes, if tickets are available, a text message is sent out to all recipients notifying them to go buy tickets.
+The script checks "bus.mchacks.ca" every 5 minutes and automatically sends a text message to registered recipients when tickets become available.

 ## Installation
 ```